AdamSwenson/biz-ethics-docs/lectures/Big data Background.md

 	            mark_present(student)

-Note that `mark_present` and `call_student_name` are two other functions which do what they're named.
+Note that `mark_present`, `call_student_name`, `ask_if_anyone_was_missed` are separate  functions which do what they're named.

 Databases store data.
 Databases come in many different formats.
 Index cards in a shoebox can be a database.
+A conspiracy theorist's newspaper and twine covered wall can be a database.
 A simple spreadsheet is a database.
 A complex relational databases with hundreds of tables is one; I mean it's right there in the name.
 Massively overhyped[^fn15] and more-trouble-than-they're-worth NoSQL stores are databases.

 On its own, the type of database won't really matter for the questions we are interested in.
 Though the type of database involved may affect how concerned we are about certain types of privacy violations.
 If your personal information is written on an index card, randomly tossed in a shoebox, and that shoebox randomly tossed into a storage unit with thousands of similar shoeboxes, it's going to take an awful lot of luck or work to violate your privacy.
 In a well-designed relational database, the information will be broken up across a whole series of tables.
 The most time consuming step in finding your information can be typing in the query.

 Database type will also affect how powerful data mining techniques will be.
 Again, a well-designed relational database abstracts out all the data which allows us to connect things in novel ways.
 For example, if we have one table that holds people's names, one table that holds weights, and a third that holds pet preferences, we can easily look for correlations in weights and pet ownership.
 Try that with a shoebox full of index cards.

-[ToDo: brief overviews of how some data mining techniques work]

 Companies have collected data on their customers forever.
 Many of the hottest data-mining algorithms have roots in statistical techniques that have been around awhile.
 Why are we so worried about this stuff now?
 What's changed?